osstech-jp/nginx-mod-am/README.md

 # Agent Uninstallation

-stop nginx and delete web_agents/nginx_agent directory.
+stop nginx and delete nginx_agent/ directory.

 # Nginx Configuration

-agentadmin.sh aready added following configuration:
+Specify OpenSSOAgentBootstrap.properties that agentadmin.sh has generated.
+This is centralized agent configuration mode.

     http {
         ...
         am_boot_file "/path/to/OpenSSOAgentBootstrap.properties";

+You can specify if you using local configuration mode.

         am_conf_file "/path/to/OpenSSOAgentConfiguration.properties";

 If you want to use nginx as a reverce proxy.